vscode-icons/vscode-icons/README.md

 With **7.11.0**, we shipped a new feature allowing you to provide your own specific `custom icons folder` path.
 This can be useful if you have a network share with your team or you want to delivery your own icons along your own repository.

-If you want to take advantadge of this feature, just go to your settings and set `vsicons.customIconFolderPath` with the path of the folder containing the `vscode-custom-icons` folder.
+If you want to take advantadge of this feature, just go to your settings and set `vsicons.customIconFolderPath` with the path to the folder containing the `vscode-custom-icons` folder.

 **Note that the name of the folder containing the icons must be `vscode-custom-icons`**.

-You're only allowed to choose the folder where this folder is going to be placed, not the name of the folder itself.
+You have to specifically set the path, to the folder where this folder is going to be placed, not the folder itself.
 This is very important as it may lead to confusion.

+i.e. If the path to the above folder is `/path/to/custom/icons/folder/vsicons-custom-icons/`, then the path set in the configuration has to be `/path/to/custom/icons/folder/`.

 #### Optional Angular icons